 The KarmelKorn Shoppe Comes To The Paddock Arcade

-Charlie and the KarmalKorn Shoppe were the feature a Farm & Garden spotlight in the August 20, 1977 Watertown Daily Times which reported some of the local franchise’s history–
+Charlie and the KarmalKorn Shoppe were featured in the Farm & Garden spotlight on August 20, 1977, in the Watertown Daily Times, which reported some of the local franchise’s history–

 KarmelKorn shops, a national franchise with over 250 stores throughout the country, has had a store in Watertown since 1942.
 The present store opened in 1946 and its name has become synonymous with the Arcade.